Kaunas International model of United Nations

 Dr. G. Šumskas: The World Politics and Economy program will let students keep pace with the world

-Last DSC_4333year was very special for the Faculty of Political Science and Diplomacy, as the new World Politics and Economy program was introduced.
+Last year was very special for the Faculty of Political Science and Diplomacy, as the new World Politics and Economy program was introduced.
 This program is special in the sense that graduates receive a double bachelor‘s degree – in politics and economy.
 One of the program‘s organizers, Dr. Gintaras Šumskas, has shed some light on some of the details of this new subject.

 What ongoing processes and factors inspired the creation of this new program?